Shirsendu1260/laravel-10-ecommerce-project-2024/README.md

 # Laravel 10 E-Commerce Project 2024

 ## About the Project
 This is a robust and responsive e-commerce website built using Laravel 10 with an integrated admin panel for managing products, orders, users, and more.
-The project includes a Razorpay payment gateway, file uploads, advanced filtering, and interactive UI components.
+The project includes file uploads, advanced filtering, and interactive UI components.

 ## Technologies Used
 - Laravel 10